 Kristy Hughes holds an MFA in Printmaking from Indiana University.
 She has attended residencies at The Studios at MASS MoCA, Stutz Artists Association, and the Vermont Studio Center.
 She has had recent solo exhibitions at Gallery 924 in Indianapolis, Butler University, and Ivy Tech John Waldron Arts Center, Bloomington, IN.
 Upcoming and recent group shows include: Plough Gallery, (Tifton, GA), Indiana University (Kokomo), Gallery 360 (Minneapolis), Artlink Contemporary Art Gallery (Fort Wayne, IN), and The University of Texas of the Permian Basin, (Odessa, Texas).

-She will be an artist in resident at Residency Unlimited Sept.-Oct.
-2017, participating in the Liquitex Cadmium-Free Research Residency in Brooklyn, NY.
+She is currently artist in residence at Residency Unlimited (Sept.-Oct.
+2017) participating in the Liquitex Cadmium-Free Research Residency in Brooklyn, NY.